justinchoi001/liferay-learn-0/commerce/README.md

 ## [Using Liferay Commerce](./user/README.md)

-The Authoritative Guide to Using Liferay Commerce.
+The authoritative guide to using Liferay Commerce.

 ## [Developing on Liferay Commerce](./developer/README.md)

-Tutorials and Guides to Extend and Customize Liferay Commerce.
+Tutorials and guides to extend and customize Liferay Commerce.

 ## [Get Help]()

 Need a little bit more help?
-Liferay has Training, Support, and Consulting Resources for all Your Needs.
+Liferay has training, support, and consulting resources for all your needs.